-Over the past two decades Rhino Conservation Botswana has been working with its partners, including the governments of Botswana, South Africa and Zimbabwe, to help reintroduce black and white rhinos to Botswana.
+Over the past decade Rhino Conservation Botswana has been working with its partners, including the governments of Botswana, South Africa and Zimbabwe, to help reintroduce black and white rhinos to Botswana.
 Over the next few years we aim to build populations of rhinos living wild and free in the Okavango Delta until they are of international importance.

 Our hope has always been that this population will increase swiftly, and, in time, the rhinos will populate new areas of Botswana.
 The current poaching crisis has been a setback, but long-term, we are still striving to see our proud country supporting between 5,000 and 10,000 wild rhinos.

 Ultimately, we hope that Botswana’s rhinos will still become one of the great hopes for the survival of these species.